Workers Compensation Insurance for Suwannee County Businesses: What Live Oak Employers Need to Know

 The Cost of Non-Compliance in Suwannee County

-Florida's Division of Workers' Compensation conducts unannounced job site inspections across the state, including in Suwannee and Columbia Counties.
-If your business is found operating without required coverage:
+Florida's Division of Workers' Compensation conducts compliance activity across the state, including Suwannee and Columbia Counties.
+If your business is found operating without required coverage, the result can include:

 Stop-work order: All business operations must immediately cease until you obtain coverage and pay the penalty.
 For a construction or trades business, this means every job stops.